Using filepath

 elf.write("new.elf")

-You can also achieve this modification by creating a that will implicitly create an associated PT_LOAD segment:
+Alternatively, you can create a , which will implicitly create an associated PT_LOAD segment:

 elf: lief.ELF.Binary = ...